jussihyva/core/README.md

 ### Memory

-Raw memory manipulation.
-Re-creations of memcpy family of functions with some unique additions.
+Raw rawory manipulation.
+Re-creations of rawcpy family of functions with some unique additions.

 ## Core String